Then you need sound, basic advice to get you started on the right path.

 The Quaker Influence

-Please use this web site as an initial guide to genealogical research in Philadelphia.
+Please use this page as an initial guide to genealogical research in Philadelphia.

 If, after conducting your own investigation, you feel you might benefit from professional

-The keeping of vital records (birth, marriage and death) was not a mandated function
+The keeping of vital records (birth, marriage and death) was not a reliable function

 in Pennsylvania until 1906.
 Several counties and cities – including Philadelphia